Copyright (c) 2025 Sigrun May,

 """

-cols: list[int] | None = None # 0-based column indices; None => all
+# 0-based column indices; "all" => all features

 [docs]

-class CorrCluster(BaseModel):
+class CorrClusterConfig(BaseModel):

 """Correlated feature cluster simulating coordinated biomarker patterns.